funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we efficiently check the format of IP, domains and URL.
+How can we efficiently check the format of IP, domains, and URL?

 Documentation
 ^^^^^^^^^^^^^